PublicationsWhat The Society Produces

 An annual publication for all students and staff at Sydney University’s Education & Social Work Faculty

-PRICE: $7 for the hardcopy, distributed and sold from the EDSOC Office.
+$6 (Access) // $8 (Non-Access) for the hard copy, distributed and sold from the EDSOC Office

 AUDIENCE: For all students and faculty members, prominently postgraduate’s as they have their yearbook featured.

 AIM: Increase communication between students across all programs and also staff within the Faculty.
 A formal platform for both staff and students to share their message from the year’s work, and raise awareness of important issues.
 Whilst also increasing the social presence of EDSOC and the Faculty as a leading body in teacher education.